 The Choctaw Nation Health Care Center is a state-of-the-art 152,894 square foot facility consisting of 44 inpatient beds including 12 Labor, Delivery, Recovery and Postpartum (LDRP) suites.
 All hospital rooms are private.
 In addition, the hospital offers a Surgery Center, Family Practice, Pediatrics, Laboratory, Radiology, Pharmacy, Physical Therapy, Respiratory Therapy, Optometry, Audiology, Dental, a full-service Dietary department, 24/7 Emergency Department, and much more.

-The Choctaw Nation Health Services Authority (CNHSA) serves a 10 1/2 county area located in Southeastern Oklahoma.
+The Choctaw Nation Health Services Authority (CNHSA) serves the area of the Choctaw Nation of Oklahoma.
 The Choctaw Nation Health Care Center is the hub of our health system with eight outlying clinics located in Atoka, Broken Bow, Durant, Hugo, Idabel, McAlester, Poteau, and Stigler.
 The clinics are intended to make care accessible to all the Choctaw Nation service area.
 Clinics serve as the first line of treatment for acute illnesses and a location for follow-up care over time.
 In many respects, the clinics are similar to a doctor’s office.
 They are open during normal business hours, Monday through Friday, closed on weekends and tribally recognized holidays.
 They are not equipped to handle medical emergencies.
 Clinics operate on an appointment basis.
 If you have an emergency condition (chest pain, uncontrolled bleeding, loss of limb, etc.) do not go to a clinic.
 Immediately call 911 or rush to your nearest emergency room.